EU AI Act compliance assessment.

 Annex III: Team canon sharing does not constitute an employment management AI system within the meaning of Annex III, point 4.
 The canon system stores architectural decisions about code; it does not evaluate, monitor, or score employees.
 It does not influence employment decisions.

-4.4 Enterprise tier (SiteEngine AI)
+4.4 Enterprise tier

-5. SiteEngine AI - detailed assessment
+5. Hydrate Enterprise — detailed assessment

 5.1 System architecture relevant to the Act

-5.2 Annex III classification for SiteEngine AI
+5.2 Annex III classification for the Enterprise server

 5.3 Article 6(3) derogation